rammi-dev/dremio-platform1/README-MINIKUBE.md

 # Keycloak & Vault on Minikube

-Production-ready deployment of Keycloak and HashiCorp Vault on Minikube with OIDC integration and full data persistence.
+Deployment of Keycloak and HashiCorp Vault on Minikube with OIDC integration and full data persistence.

 ## Features